shaznishoffie/grhp-ae/README.md

 2. Highlight product containing mismatches across internal and external reports
   - Identify which source report contains mismatched transactions

+## Exploratory Data Analysis
+Before proceeding to build the tables for the reconciliation report, it is non-trivial to carry out an exploratory data analysis (EDA) on the 2 trade reports.
+Details of the EDA can be found [here](https://colab.research.google.com/drive/16LkjCB7Z9lyzEE-uAMaVWN-PZgQHEm1s)

 ## Solution design
 ### Assumptions
 1. Given that this scenario is likely a process that is carried out frequently, it should be assumed that the solution be automated by a set of tasks.
-2. Mismatches are a cause for concern which could have significant implications if not remedied.
+2. Mismatches are a cause for concern which could have significant implications if not remedied timely.
 It should be assumed that time-to-insights be minimal.

 ### Data transformation
 The solution uses `dbt` as the data transformation tool to process raw data, the 2 reports in this case, and produce reliable and efficient reports.